GramAddict/docs/quickstart.md

 ```
 Using Mouse (noob mode)
 ```
-Create a new folder somewhere, Unzip it inside that and remember his PATH!
+Create a new folder somewhere, Unzip it inside that and remember this PATH!
 You will need it for the next step.
 ```
 2. Add platform-tools path to the PATH environment variable